 A few weeks ago, I came across Abukari Gariba drenched in sweat, trekking to the Baba Yara Sports Stadium from his Akwatialine-based residence.

-Gariba, who is now 77 years old, was on his way to watch a football match involving his former club Kumasi Asante Kotoko at the Baba Yara Sports Stadium in Kum
+Gariba, who is now 77 years old, was on his way to watch a football match involving his former club Kumasi Asante Kotoko at the Baba Yara Sports Stadium in Kumasi

 However, he had to trek in the scorching sun, because he had no means of transport, neither had he any money to board one.

 For the present generation, who have a faint idea about Abukari Gariba or know next to nothing about him, he was a potent striker whose main appetite in soccer was goal scoring.
-He featured prominently for the Porcupine Warriors, Kumasi Asante Kotoko, as a young man, and for 12 consecutive years, between 1962 and 1974, he became totally embroiled with Kotoko, scoring important goals at crucial matches before hanging up his boots.
+Nicknamed (Goal ‘Namafife’) which means goal scoring is my focus in football, he featured prominently for the Porcupine Warriors, Kumasi Asante Kotoko, as a young man, and for 12 consecutive years, between 1962 and 1974, he became totally embroiled with Kotoko, scoring important goals at crucial matches before hanging up his boots.

 He also featured prominently for the senior national soccer team, the Black Stars, helping to qualify them to two Olympics in 1968 and 1974 at Mexico and Munich respectively, and in that youthful and exuberant period as a potent striker, he was too hot to be handled by opposing defenders.